Justified Representation in Approval-Based Committee Voting: Preliminaries

-{\bf Reweighted Approval Voting (RAV)\ } \rav converts \av into a multi-round rule, by selecting a candidate in each round and then reweighing the approvals for the subsequent rounds.
-Specifically, it starts by setting $W=\emptyset$.
-Then in round $j$, $j=1, \dots, k$, it computes the {\em approval weight} of each candidate $c$ as
+{\bf Reweighted Approval Voting (RAV)\ } \rav converts \pav into a multi-round rule, by selecting a candidate in each round and then reweighing the approvals for the subsequent rounds.
+Specifically, \rav starts by setting $W=\emptyset$.
+Then in round $j$, $j=1, \dots, k$, it computes the {\em approval weight} of each candidate $c$ as $\sum_{i: c\in A_i}\frac{1}{1+|W\cap A_i|}$, selects a candidate with the highest approval weight, and adds him to $W$.
+After $k$ rounds, it outputs the set $W$. \rav has also been referred to as ``\emph{sequential proportional AV}'' \citep{BrKi14a}, and was used briefly in Sweden during the early 1900s.

+\citet{Thie95a} proposed \rav as a tractable approximation to \pav (see Section~\ref{sec:complex} for a discussion of the computational complexity of these rules and the relationship between them).
+We note that there are several other examples of voting rules that were conceived as approximate versions of other rules, yet became viewed as legitimate voting rules in and of themselves; two representative examples are the Simplified Dodgson rule of \citet{Tid}, which was designed as an approximate version of the Dodgson rule \citep[see the discussion by][]{CKKP14}, and the Greedy Monroe rule of \citet{SFS13a}, which approximates the Monroe rule~\citep{Monr95a}.

-selects a candidate with the highest approval weight, and adds him to $W$. $\rav$ was invented by the Danish polymath Thorvald Thiele in the early 1900's. $\rav$ has also been referred to as ``\emph{sequential proportional AV}''~\cite{BrKi14a}, and was used briefly in Sweden during the early 1900's.
-Just as for \pav, we can extend the definition of \rav to score vectors other than $(1, \frac12, \frac13, \dots)$: every vector $\vecw=(w_1, w_2, \dots)$ with $w_1=1$ and $w_1\ge w_2\ge\dots$ defines a sequential voting rule $\vecw$-\rav, which proceeds as \rav, except that it computes the approval weight of a candidate $c$ in round $j$ as $\sum_{i: c\in A_i}w_{|W\cap A_i|+1}$, where $W$ is the winning set after the first $j-1$ rounds.
+Just as for \pav, we can extend the definition of \rav to score vectors other than $(1, \frac12, \frac13, \dots)$: every vector $\vecw=(w_1, w_2, \dots)$ defines a sequential voting rule $\vecw$-\rav, which proceeds as \rav, except that it computes the approval weight of a candidate $c$ in round $j$ as $\sum_{i: c\in A_i}w_{|W\cap A_i|+1}$, where $W$ is the winning set after the first $j-1$ rounds.
+Again, we impose the constraint $w_1=1$ (note that if $w_1=0$, then $\vecw$-\rav can pick an arbitrary candidate at the first step, which is obviously undesirable).

+A particularly interesting rule in this class is $(1, 0, \dots)$-\rav: this rule, which we will refer to as {\em Greedy Approval Voting (\grav)}, can be seen as a variant of the SweetSpotGreedy (SSG) algorithm of \citet{LuBo11d}, and admits a very simple description: we pick candidates one by one, trying to `cover' as many currently `uncovered' voters as possible.
+In more detail, a winning committee under this rule can be computed by the following algorithm.
+We start by setting $C'=C$, $\calA'=\calA$, and $W=\emptyset$.
+As long as $|W|<k$ and $\calA'$ is non-empty, we pick a candidate $c\in C'$ that has the highest approval score with respect to $\calA'$, and set $W:=W\cup\{c\}$, $C':=C'\setminus\{c\}$.
+Also, we remove from $\calA'$ all ballots $A_i$ such that $c\in A_i$.
+If at some point we have $|W|<k$ and $\calA'$ is empty, we add an arbitrary set of $k-|W|$ candidates from $C'$ to $W$ and return $W$; if this does not happen, we terminate after having picked $k$ candidates.